abiakshar/Brewing-Insights/README.md

 ## Why I chose this project?

-As someone who loves coffee and has an interest in the coffee business, I was curious about what happens behind the counter.
+As someone who loves coffee and has an interest in the coffee business, I have always been curious about what happens behind the counter.

-Whenever I see a busy coffee or tea shop, I find myself wondering:
+Whenever I see a busy coffee or tea shop, whether it's a local shop or a global brand, I find myself wondering:

-Why is this shop flooded with customers?
-What drives their purchases?
-Which products contribute most to sales?
-And how do managers handle the rush?
+- Why are some shops consistently flooded with customers?
+- What drives their purchases?
+- Which products contribute most to sales?
+- How do managers handle peak-hour demand?

 That curiosity became the starting point for this project.

+Rather than simply building another dashboard, I wanted to use data to understand the business behind the transactions.

-## 🎯 Business Objective
+## 🎯 Business Questions
-An end-to-end SQL Server and Power BI analytics project that transforms six months of retail transaction data into actionable business insights for revenue growth, customer behavior, and operational optimization.

-The objective of this project is to help business stakeholders:

-* Increase revenue
-* Improve Average Order Value (AOV)
+This analysis focuses on four key business questions:

+1. **Revenue:** How are sales performing across stores, products, and months?
-* Understand customer purchasing behavior
+2. **Customer Spending:** What drives customer purchasing behavior and Average Order Value?
-* Optimize staffing during peak hours
-* Support data-driven operational decisions

-## 📌 Project Overview

-Coffee shops generate thousands of transactions every day, but raw sales data alone cannot answer critical business questions such as:

-* Which store generates the highest revenue?
-* What products drive profitability?
-* When should managers schedule more staff?
-* Why is Average Order Value (AOV) not increasing?
-* Which business strategies can improve sales?

-This project converts 149,116 raw transactions into interactive Power BI dashboards using SQL Server for data ingestion, cleaning, profiling, and exploratory analysis.
+3. **Operations:** When does demand peak, and how can staffing be aligned with it?
+4. **Growth:** Where are the biggest opportunities to increase revenue and basket size?

 ## 📊 Dataset